 We step into church at five minutes to six, wet from the sudden torrent of rain.
 The weather has been bipolar lately, much like the day that has just passed, made up of a string of good and distressing news.
-I don’t know what I’m doing here, except that I felt a strange, involuntary stirring in my spirit when Mitchell said that she was going for mass and before I could stop myself, I hear myself asking if I could come too.
+I don’t know what I’m doing here, except that I felt a strange, involuntary stirring in my spirit when Mitchell told me that she was going for mass and before I knew it, I hear myself asking if I could come too.
 So here we are, at the 6pm weekday mass at the Church of St. Bernadette.

 We try not to drip too much as we sit down.
 I look around at the half-empty pews, arranged in a semi circle around a curved, marble platform.
 We are the youngest people here, children exempted.
 Before I have time to contemplate what that means, a soothing, female voice chimes through the speakers, informing us in crystal clear tones that mass is starting.
 Soon, a priest and two altar boys emerge from the inner folds of the sanctuary.

 In the name of the Father, and of the Son, and of the Holy Spirit.